Faith In Action

 REACH Cold Weather Shelter

-Anyone who wants to help must go to the Reach web site (reachofwc.org) to complete an online volunteer application.
-Volunteers must be at least 16.
+Anyone who wants to help must complete an online volunteer application on the REACH website (reachofwc.org/volunteer-application) Volunteers must be at least 16.
 People under 18 may work only in the kitchen.
 There are no restrictions on where people 18 and older may volunteer.
 Those who can not volunteer at the shelter are encouraged to make a donation for the purchase of needed food.

 For more information about REACH, visit http://reachofwc.org/